 Both Microsoft Teams and Slack are worthy contenders for any small business looking for a new team messaging app.
 Which solution you should go for depends on your business.
 If your business relies on Office 365 to conduct daily operations, then your best bet is to go with Teams as it already supports the software and there’s no additional cost to implement it.

 If your business is more flexible, then perhaps Slack’s features that have had more years of development could sway you.
 Also, as it’s a product on its own, it means you don’t have to be signed up to any software bundle to join.
 Whichever software you decide to go for, make sure you have an implementation strategy in place so your business can smoothly adapt to the solution.

 Regardless of where you stand on the Microsoft Teams vs Slack debate, it’s important to keep in mind that they’re only one part of the bigger picture.
 Although group chat tools are great for communicating within businesses and fostering collaboration, they aren’t the ultimate solution.

 Every small business should have some type of strategy that deals with its collaboration and communication objectives.
 One that includes how to overcome obstacles that are regularly found when a group of people are newly put to work together.
 Collaboration can bring in new insights, strengthen working relationships, and cultivate creativity, but it doesn’t come inherently.
 That’s why it’s important to have a plan in place.

-Team chat apps aren’t designed to accommodate to everything.
+Team chat apps aren’t designed to accommodate everything.
 While they’re great for quick and concise communication, when it comes to locating shared documents and tracking progress on a task, for instance, they aren’t the ideal platform of choice.
 A project management tool that can track tasks, streamline workflows, and store shared files would be a more suitable option.